Prostate Cancer Fight Foundation

 Grade: C+The grade is based on the charity's public reporting of the work it does and the results it achieves.

 |$200k - $250k||0|

 |$160k - $200k||0|

 About Prostate Cancer Fight Foundation:

-The Prostate Cancer Fight Foundation (PCFF) aims to spread awareness and fund research for prostate cancer.
-PCFF mainly raises funds through large-scale, one-day vehicle-based fundraising events, the TELUS Ride For Dad, and through ongoing public fundraising.
-Over 250,000 people have been involved in TELUS Ride For Dad events, which take place in more than 40 major cities across Canada.
-To date, PCFF has donated more than $13m towards prostate cancer research and awareness.
+Founded in 2005, Prostate Cancer Fight Foundation (PCFF) raises money to fund prostate cancer research and increase public awareness of the disease.
+PCFF mainly raises funds through the TELUS Ride For Dad, which are large-scale, one-day vehicle-based fundraising events, as well as through ongoing public fundraising.
+Over 250,000 people have been involved in TELUS Ride For Dad events to date, which take place in over 40 cities in Canada.
+To date, PCFF reports granting more than $23m towards prostate cancer research and awareness.

 Financial RatiosFiscal year ending July

 |Fundraising costs as % of donations||21.3%||28.1%||27.8%|